jkarenko/hello-firebase/README.md

 The command starts the hosting of the static files in `./public` and builds the functions with the `--watch` flag, so it will automatically restart the functions when you make changes to the code.

-1. Access the web app at:
+3. Access the web app at:

 ```bash
 http://localhost:5000
 ```
-or what ever port is specified in the output of the `firebase emulators:start` command
+or whatever port is specified in the output of the `firebase emulators:start` command

+## Audio Player Features

+The audio player (`/player` endpoint) provides:
+- Version selection dropdown
+- Play/Pause control
+- Progress bar with seek functionality
+- Time display (current/total)
+- Automatic pre-caching of all versions
+- Browser caching for improved performance
+- Smooth version switching with time position preservation